Thailand is already one of the most internationally recognized laid back countries in the world.

 8. Full Day Phang Nga Bay and Hong Island

-You’ll hit up James Bond island first, and then you’re off to Thalu Island to explore Lot Noi Cave.
-Next, it’s off to Panyee Island for a traditional Thai lunch.
+You’ll hit up James Bond Island, as well as Thalu Island to explore Lot Noi Cave.
+Next, it’s off to remote beach for a Thai buffet lunch.

-Finally, sink and swim into the crystal blue waters of Hong Island before heading back to Krabi and your hotel.
+Finally, swim and snorkel in the crystal blue waters before heading back to Krabi and your hotel.
 Krabi Island hopping at its best.

 9. Cheow Lan Lake Tour